DanielSochor/Maps-Weather-Together/README.md

 # Project1
-Our First Trilogy BootCamp Project

 Where Ya Going?
-The purpose of this application is to provide you with the fastest route and weather between two locations.
-It has the ability to perform via standard vehicle or public transit.
+The purpose of this application is to provide you with the best route to get to your destination via public transit or driving.
+Additionality it provides the weather forecast at your starting point and your destination.

 Instructions:
 1.)
 Enter a starting location within the first input field.